rixiobarrios/component-extravaganza/README.md

   - Re-clicking the "Pause" button should resume the stopwatch
 - Allows the user to press a button "Reset" to stop the stopwatch and reset the time to `0`

-**Bonus**:

-- When the stopwatch is at `0`, the display time should be a different style
-- When the user first visits the page, the only button that should be active is "Start"
-  - The other buttons should be unlocked only after the user clicks "start"

 ### [Shopping Cart](https://git.generalassemb.ly/ga-wdi-exercises/react-shopping-cart)
 > *Deployed App: http://shopping-cart-react.surge.sh/*